History, MA

 After 24 hours of graduate coursework, students will complete 6 hours of HIST 5395 Thesis (6 sch).

-Thesis students must also complete two years of a second language at the undergraduate level (or the equivalent credit by examination.)
+All students must also complete one year of a second language at the undergraduate level (or the equivalent credit by examination.)

 Students may transfer up to 12 hours of graduate credit from accredited institutions.